EntityGraphQL/EntityGraphQL/README.md

 - Fields - the core part, select the fields you want, including selecting the fields of sub-objects in the object graph
 - Aliases (`{ cheapProperties: properties(maxCost: 100) { id name } }`)
 - Arguments
+  - Add fields that take required or optional arguments to fullfill the query
   - By default `SchemaBuilder.FromObject<TType>()` generates a non-pural field for any type with a public `Id` property, with the argument name of `id`.
 E.g. A field `people` that returns a `IEnumerable<Person>` will create a `person(id)` graphql field so you can query `{ person(id: 1234) { name email } }` to select a single person
   - See `schemaProvider.AddField("name", paramTypes, selectionExpression, "description");` in "Customizing the schema" below for more on custom fields
 - Mutations - see `AddMutationFrom<TType>(TType mutationClassInstance)` and details below under Mutation